- Local registration in corona times

 Local registration in the Netherlands is an important step in the settling in process.
-It allows you to obtain a BSN, which is necessary for many important things while living and working in our country, such as receiving salary, taking out a bank account, taking out health insurance, etc. We are here to answer any question you might have regarding the topic during the corona situation in the Netherlands.
+It allows you to obtain a BSN, which is necessary for many important things while living and working in our country, such as receiving a salary, taking out a bank account, taking out health insurance, etc. We are here to answer any questions you might have regarding the topic during the corona situation in the Netherlands.

 Yes, town halls and expat centers make appointments for first time local registration/BSN (citizen service number).
 Dependent on the country you are travelling from, some municipalities will only schedule an appointment after a quarantine period.
 You will need the BSN to get medical assistance or health insurance.

 Many services can be coordinated online such as change of address and applying for a parking permit.